cml87/SpringCore_111_forJenkins/README.md

 The Spring framework is distributed through jars.
 Springs wants yuo to use Maven to download its jars, instead of doing it manually.
-This is because normally Spring jars will depend on other jars and Maven will take care of downloading these other jars as well.
+This is because normally Spring jars will depend on other jars and Maven will take care of downloading those other jars as well.
 In other words, Spring dependencies have dependencies themselves, and Maven is a dependency management tool.
 These other dependencies are called transitive dependencies.
 For example, when in the pom we ask for dependency